hoodoer/JS-Tap/README.md

 **Beacons (Browsers)** can be expanded to see all domains they have visited.
 You can trigger JS-Tap injection from the domain list.
 Beacon cards in the sidebar will display a summary of any implants they have successfully spawned.

 The clients list can be sorted by time (first seen, last update received) and the list can be filtered to only show the "starred" clients.
 There is also a quick filter search above the clients list that allows you to quickly filter clients that have the entered string.
 Useful if you set an optional tag in the payload configuration.
 Optional tags show up prepended to the client nickname.
-Filtering is checked against the optional tag, nickname, IP address, fingerprint, browser, and platform.
+Filtering is checked against the optional tag, nickname, IP address, fingerprint, browser, platform, client type, domain, and UUID.
 Note you can reverse the filter search by prepending your search term with a '!'.
 For example, to show all clients not using Firefox use the filter term "!firefox".
+You can combine multiple terms with `&&` for AND logic (e.g. `linux && chrome && !bex`).

 Each client has an 'x' button (near the star button).
 This allows you to delete the session for that client, if they're sending junk or useless data, you can prevent that client from submitting future data.